 About the Practice

-At Milton Orthodontics, Dr. Sherman believes that it should be easy for anyone to get the happy, healthy, and straight smile they deserve.
+At Milton Orthodontics, Dr. Codi Saunders believes that it should be easy for anyone to get the happy, healthy, and straight smile they deserve.
 That’s why he’s outfitted his office with all the latest technology and offers an array of personalized treatments for smiles of all ages.
-Whether you’ve never had orthodontic treatment before or your teeth have shifted out of place since your teenage years, Dr. Sherman can create a treatment plan that can help.
+Whether you’ve never had orthodontic treatment before or your teeth have shifted out of place since your teenage years, Dr. Codi Saunders can create a treatment plan that can help.
 To learn more, he can be contacted via his website or at (617) 698-8883.